 Only you can decide whether a wireless or wired RV backup camera is right for your needs.
 But what else should you consider when shopping for this important item?

-While what’s going on behind your RV might not be as entertaining as the latest HD Star Wars movie — and while you may not need to make out excessively fine detail — the whole point of an RV backup camera is to ensure you can see what’s going on behind you.
-So you may as well invest in a camera that has decent video quality!
+Since the whole point of this camera is to ensure you can see what’s going on behind you, you’ll want to invest in a camera that has decent video quality!

-The best RV backup cameras offer not only fine detail and resolution in broad daylight, but also come with infrared, night vision, color and black and white options, so you can choose what works best depending on your circumstances.
+The best RV backup cameras offer not only fine detail and resolution in broad daylight, but also come with infrared, night vision, color, and black and white options.
+You can choose what works best depending on your circumstances.

-RV backup cameras with digital video signals tend to display better and more reliably than those using analog technology, though your mileage may vary.
+RV backup cameras with digital video signals tend to display better and more reliably than those using analog technology.
 You’ll also want to look for a backup camera that offers an ample field of vision: ideally, more than 90 degrees of the space behind your bumper.

-The best camera in the world isn’t worth bupkis if if you don’t have a high-quality monitor to, well, monitor it from.
-You want to ensure the monitor is of a proper size and scale to allow you to view the backup camera feed comfortably, and just as with your smartphone and other technological gadgets, screen resolution is important.
+The best camera in the world isn’t worth bupkis if you don’t have a high-quality monitor.
+You want to ensure the monitor is of the proper size and scale to allow you to view the backup camera feed easily.
+Just as with your smartphone and other technological gadgets, screen resolution is important.
 The more pixels, the better!

-On the other hand, if you need a backup camera at the last minute before a weekend getaway (and you’re not concerned about losing the money if you eventually decide to upgrade), a wireless backup camera might be the better option.
-You can also utilize a wireless backup camera if you’re still in RV rental mode and haven’t yet purchased a rig of your own; all you have to do is unplug and re-plug-in the unit, and you can transfer it from vehicle to vehicle!
+On the other hand, if you need a backup camera at the last minute before a weekend getaway, a wireless backup camera might be the better option.
+You can also use a wireless backup camera if you’re still in RV rental mode and haven’t yet purchased a rig of your own; all you have to do is unplug and re-plug-in the unit, and you can transfer it from vehicle to vehicle!

 Best RV Backup Cameras — Wired and Wireless